0x9u/blackboxfrontend/whats left.md

 - fix delete msg breaks infinite scroll - fixed
 - fix delete and edit msg for dont save chat history - fixed
-- fix contents not loading unless clicked when reconnected
+- fix contents not loading unless clicked when reconnected - fixed???
+I think
 - isfulfilled not working - fixed
 - mentions not working in dms - fixed
 - dm not reopening when user sends msg - fixed
 - delete button not working on error msg (supposed to delete the unsent message) - fixed
-- cannot seek video or audio
+- cannot seek video or audio (IMPORTANT)
 - fix loading priority - done
 - retry button on failed for loading guilds and msgs - fixed? it works for some reason now
 - no error shown for create account or sign in - fixed